codeswot/nursey/README.md

 1. I would have implemented a middleware that checks the current time, and checks the Nurses on duty and send a push notifications for pending task, especially task left from last shift (hence in the DB i added start time and end time for each shift)
 2. i would have added reminders for tasks depending on severity level
+3. Reconsider animation, i would have used tween animations instead of packages, and i would have arranged them is a cleaner way (i.e. in a separate file) with loading animations too

 This is an exciting one,
 although with the short time, i was only able to do mostly engineering setups, like bloc, service and repository